ZacharyGonzalez/zg59-CS388-001/Unit_1_project/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of implemented user stories (I am bad at this wordle but a toast appears when you get it right):
 <img src= "https://github.com/Venrite/zg59-CS388-001/blob/Unit-1-project/Unit_1_project/unit1.gif"/>

 <!-- Replace this with whatever GIF tool you used! -->